bobbingwide/oik-shortcodes/README.md

 2. Editing an oik_shortcode

 ## Upgrade Notice
+# 1.38.0
+Upgrade to support documentation of block variations.

 # 1.37.0
 Upgrade to get the cached APIs for WordPress core and for the blocks_catalogued virtual field.